-2.H.1 Understand how various people and events have shaped America.
+3.H.1 Understand how various people and historical events have shaped local communities.

-- 2.H.1.1 Summarize contributions of various women, indigenous, religious, racial, and other minority groups that have impacted American history. - 2.H.1.2 Explain ways in which various historical events have shaped American history. - 2.H.1.3 Compare various perspectives of the same time period using primary and secondary sources.
+- 3.H.1.1 Explain how the experiences and achievements of women, indigenous, religious, and racial groups have contributed to the development of the local community. - 3.H.1.2 Explain the lasting impact historical events have had on local communities. - 3.H.1.3 Use primary and secondary sources to compare multiple interpretations of various historical symbols and events in local communities.